Misleading graph: 3D Pie chart slice perspective

 Item C appears to be at least as large as Item A in the misleading pie chart, whereas in actuality, it is less than half as large.
 Item D looks a lot larger than item B, but they are the same size.

 Edward Tufte, a prominent American statistician, noted why tables may be preferred to pie charts in The Visual Display of Quantitative Information:

 Tables are preferable to graphics for many small data sets.
 A table is nearly always better than a dumb pie chart; the only thing worse than a pie chart is several of them, for then the viewer is asked to compare quantities located in spatial disarray both within and between pies – Given their low data-density and failure to order numbers along a visual dimension, pie charts should never be used.

-Improper scaling
+Improper scaling of pictograms

 Using pictograms in bar graphs should not be scaled uniformly, as this creates a perceptually misleading comparison.
 The area of the pictogram is interpreted instead of only its height or width.
 This causes the scaling to make the difference appear to be squared.